bruab/cs294_fall2015/src/morea/6.fix/module.md

 ---
 ![](../../morea/images/fix.png)

-In this module you'll use GitHub, git and vim to fix a trivial script that just isn't working right.
+In this module you'll use GitHub, git and vim to fix a couple of trivial scripts that just aren't working right.